-The Open and Affirming Committee of the Congregational Church of Hooksett is engaged in the challenge to live up to a commitment of Openness and Affirmation.
+The Peace and Justice Committee of the Congregational Church of Hooksett is engaged in the challenge to live up to a commitment of openness and affirmation.
 The committee will search for new ways to help the church become more inclusive.
 The committee recognizes this calling involves all aspects of gathered life, including buildings, worship, education, fellowship and service, so that all are enabled to proclaim God’s word.

-Knowing that this commitment poses a spiritual challenge, the Open and Affirming Committee encourages all to accept God’s call to love our neighbors as ourselves.
+Knowing that this commitment poses a spiritual challenge, the Peace and Justice Committee encourages all to accept God’s call to love our neighbors as ourselves.

 Open and Affirming Statement: